jcollard/unm-hip/README.md

 <pre>erode :: (Eq (Pixel img), Num (Pixel img), Image img, BinaryPixel (Pixel img)) => [[Pixel img]] -> img -> img</pre>

-Given a 2D list consisting solely of pixels representing a structuring element, and a binary image, erode returns the morphological erosion of the <image> with the structuring element.
+Given a 2D list consisting solely of pixels representing a structuring element, and a binary image, <b>erode</b> returns the morphological erosion of the <image> with the structuring element.

 Note: There is a <i>erode'</i> function that uses a default structuring element of [[1,1], [1,1]].